Datttta/My_Notes/to-do.md

 == Inbox ==
 - [ ] Example
 - [ ] listen to copacabana song
-- [ ] learn how to use yazi double press ~ to help
 - [ ] use a virtual machine to test if you can have all your dotfiles back on another pc
 - [ ] test matugen
 - [ ] fix sddm